 Another trait that mammals possess is three bones in the middle ear.
 These three small bones are called ossicles and conduct vibrations (sound) to the eardrum’s inner ear.

 The three bones are called the malleus (hammer), the incus (anvil), and the stapes (stirrup).

 Once the vibrations are in the inner ear, the vibrations are converted into nerve impulses.
-These three bones play a vital role in a mammal’s ability to hear.
+These three bones play a vital role in a mammal’s hearing ability.

 With many animals relying on their sense of hearing to hear prey and predators, this evolutionary trait is essential for mammals to survive.

-Cats do have the three small inner ear bones which help them to hear.
-Cats can hear the same range as a human and much more.
+Cats do have three small inner ear bones which help them to hear.
+Cats can listen to the same range as a human and much more.
 Cats can hear the same low frequencies that we can, but their hearing at higher frequencies is much better.
 Cats can hear frequencies up to 64kHz and can hear frequencies higher than a dog.

-Cats have large ears, which helps them to hear better than a lot of other animals.
+Cats have large ears, which helps them hear better than many other animals.